Kingson4Wu/ForgeFlow/user_custom_rules/README.md

 ## Best Practices

-1. **Organize your files**: Use descriptive names for your rule files
+1. **Organize your files**: Use descriptive names for your rule files and place them in the appropriate subdirectories
 2. **Document your rules**: Add comments to explain complex rules
 3. **Test your rules**: Verify that your rules work as expected
 4. **Version control**: Consider adding your custom rules to version control